-Linux comes with many flavors in the form of distributions.
-Some of the more popular distributions are Ubuntu, Fedora and openSUSE.
+Linux comes with many flavors in the form of distributions, with some of the more popular distributions being Ubuntu, Fedora, and openSUSE.

-Things are different enough between each distributions that some commands and methods could work differently between them.
-This is also sometimes true for different version of the same distribution.
+Things are different enough between each distribution that some commands and methods could work differently between them.
+It is also sometimes true for a different version of the same distribution.

-It is therefore important for you to check the Linux distribution name and version of the system that you're administering .
-This is especially true if you're accessing remote machines via SSH which doesn't have the GUI where you could quickly guess both the distribution name and version.
+Therefore, you need to know the distribution name and version of the Linux system you're administering.
+It is especially true if you're accessing remote machines via SSH, which doesn't have the GUI to guess the distribution name and version quickly.

-You can check the name of the Linux distribution along with the version and other details from the command line.
-Some of these methods are not standardized so you might need to try the one that works for your system.
+You can check the Linux distribution name, version, and other details from the command line.
+Some of these methods are not standardized, so you might need to try what works for your system.

 $ cat /etc/centos-release CentOS Linux release 8.3.2011